 If you don’t already know, your margin is the difference between how much revenue your parts department collects on a part or accessory sale and the cost you incurred to create that sale (cost of the part).

 When it comes to sales, the result is more important than the process.
 In other words, gross profit (what you report at the end of the year) is a much more important number than the profit margin you collect on each sale.
-That is to say, it’s smart to incorporate competitive parts pricing (even if you’re collecting less on each sale) in order to maximize your gross profit.
+It’s smart to incorporate competitive parts pricing (even if you’re collecting less on each sale) in order to maximize your gross profit.

-Let’s put it this way.
-No matter how big or small your margins are, if you are not selling parts and your gross profit is not increasing, you are losing the game.
-If you are focused solely on your margins, you are not just losing the game, you’re playing the
+Let’s put it this way: No matter how big or small your margins are, if you are not selling parts and your gross profit is not increasing, you are losing the game.

 Gross Profit > Profit Margin